taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 const store = createStore(reducer);
 ~~~~~~~~

-That's where you can opt-in to specify initial state on a fine-grained level.
+That's where you can opt-in to specify an initial state on a more fine-grained level.
 If the incoming state is `undefined`, you can default with a [JavaScript ES6 default parameter](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Default_parameters) to a default initial state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~